Have a bookcase that you want white?

-Last year, my brilliant husband suggested we convert our dining room into a home office for me.
+Last year, we convert our dining room into a home office for me.
 At first, it didn’t make sense to me but after a few days it was one of those, “Why didn’t we do this before?” ideas!

 Above is what it looks like.
 Actually, this picture is from the fall (note the pumpkin on the shelf).
 And, I love it.
 Click here if you want to see more before and after pictures.
 It’s my home office, my blog office and our family command center.